News / Analysis

 Chinese equities are marginally down this morning led by the Hang Seng’s -0.96% while the Nikkei is up a percent and a half and Australia’s S&P +1.79%.

-Last week’s rallies ended after China proposed imposing national security legislation in Hong Kong, adding to investor concerns on top of the growing rift between China and the US.
+Last week’s rallies ended after China proposed imposing national A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. legislation in Hong Kong, adding to investor concerns on top of the growing rift between China and the US.

 The US, responding to the HK crackdown, added another 33 Chinese companies to its human rights violation blacklist.